zendframework/zend-di/docs/book/cookbook/aot-guide.md

-# Using AoT In A ZendFramework App
+# Using AoT With Zend Expresive And ServiceManager

 This guide will show you how you can use zend-di's AoT compiler to make your ZendFramework application production ready.